 Repeat the carob and coconut oil melting process with the second half of the carob chips and coconut oil.

 Once smooth, add 1 tbsp. of the melted mixture into each cupcake liner to create a thin layer, making sure to completely cover the set peanut butter.

 Shake the pan to smooth the carob mixture and prevent bubbles, and place back in the freezer for another 10 minutes or until firm.

 Serve and watch your pup enjoy this dog-safe spin on a classic Halloween candy.

 Store in the freezer.

 This recipe was reviewed by a veterinarian.
 It is intended as a treat or snack.
 Treats should only constitute a small percentage of your pet’s daily food.
-If your pet has any other health issues, or if you have any concerns, consult your pet’s veterinarian before offering this food item.
+If your pet is sensitive to fats, has any other health issues, or if you have any concerns, consult your pet’s veterinarian before offering this food item.